MAIA: A new detector concept for a 10 TeV muon collider: Introduction

 \section{Introduction}

 Particle colliders have played a central role in experimentally testing the Standard Model (SM) of particle physics, from the discovery of the charm quark in 1974 to that of the Higgs boson in 2012~\cite{CharmDiscoverySLAC,CharmDiscoveryE598,HiggsDiscoveryATLAS,HiggsDiscoveryCMS}.
-Over the past half-century, the hunt for new physics in collider experiments has alternated between two approaches: either direct searches for particles with higher masses or smaller couplings, or precision measurements of SM parameters to probe new physics indirectly.
-While the Large Hadron Collider (LHC) will remain at the forefront of the energy frontier of particle physics for the next twenty years, new colliders are essential to further our understanding of fundamental particle physics in the following decades.
+Over the past half-century, the hunt for new physics in collider experiments has alternated between two complementary approaches: either direct searches for particles with higher masses or smaller couplings, or precision measurements of SM parameters to probe new physics indirectly.
+While the Large Hadron Collider (LHC) will remain at the forefront of the energy frontier of particle physics for the next twenty years, a higher energy collider will be instrumental to further our understanding of fundamental particle physics in the following decades.

 Muon colliders are an appealing option for future particle accelerators due to their ability to reach high energies with a relatively compact size, high power efficiency, and low cost~\cite{Roser_2023}.
-Extensive studies on the physics potential of multi-TeV muon colliders suggest that these machines offer competitive sensitivity to both the precision measurements of \ee machines and the discovery potential of pp colliders with comparable parton center-of-mass energies~\cite{aime2022muoncolliderphysicssummary,accettura2023muoncollider}.
+Extensive studies on the physics potential of multi-TeV muon colliders suggest that these machines offer competitive sensitivity to both the precision measurements of \ee machines and the discovery potential of pp colliders with comparable parton center-of-mass energies~\cite{InternationalMuonCollider:2025sys,accettura2023muoncollider}.
 Various staging options for a TeV-scale muon collider have been proposed~\cite{accettura2023muoncollider,delahaye2019muoncolliders,Long:2020wfp, delahaye2015stagedmuonacceleratorfacility}.
-In one scenario currently being considered by the International Muon Collider Collaboration, an initial 3~TeV machine would be followed by a 10~TeV collider; in other scenarios, a 10~TeV machine would be built immediately but with run with lower luminosity to be upgraded over time.
-In both cases, reaching the 10~TeV scale offers an unprecedented reach in both energy and precision.
+In one scenario currently being considered by the International Muon Collider Collaboration (IMCC), an initial 3~TeV machine would be followed by a 10~TeV collider; in other scenarios, a 10~TeV machine would be built immediately but with run with lower luminosity to be upgraded over time~\cite{InternationalMuonCollider:2025sys}.
+In both cases, reaching the 10~TeV energy scale offers an unprecedented opportunity for both discovery and precision.